Solar heating panels are the grandfather of solar technology

 In a nutshell:

-What about Combi boilers?
+What about combi boilers?

 Combi boilers aren't possible in most cases.
 We would need to re-install a hot water tank.
 Most homes with Combi's won't have the space to install a hot water tank.